Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 In that same space, we also opened up the FOV slider for consoles now.
 There are definitely more widespread ways that people are seeing the game.
 The main things are to get all the lines of sight in place, the blockers and the like, so that people aren’t seeing the same thing.

-GamesBeat: With PS5, is there a tradeoff between going 4K and framerate?
+GamesBeat: With PS5, is there a trade-off between going 4K and framerate?

 Myers: We did hook up to — they have this quality versus speed setting.
 We respect that.
 We also support 120Hz, which I know is exciting for a lot of competitive people.
-It’s more like, if you want the raytracing, you’re not going to be running at 120Hz.
+It’s more like, if you want the ray tracing, you’re not going to be running at 120Hz.
 Some stuff doesn’t match up.
 If you want the top graphics and enjoy the campaign, you’ll probably set the RTX on and not run at 120, but if you want to be competitive and run at 120 and your TV — the other side of it is you have to have a TV that supports it.
 But you can do that as an option.

 It’s not like you often have on PC, where there are 500 different variations.
 But you’ll see some options in the menus on the consoles to select things like that.